bartificer/programming-by-stealth/docs/pbs63.md

 });
 ```

 The penultimate part of the challenge was to have the form reset to its default state when the alert is created.
 The easiest way to do this is to call the form’s `.reset()` function as the last line in the click handler.
 I gave my form the ID `create_fm`, so I can get a reference to a jQuery object representing the form with `$('#create_fm')`.
 This gets me a jQuery object, not the form’s raw object in the DOM.
 But, I need the DOM object because `.reset()` is a DOM function, not a jQuery function.
 I can do that with jQuery’s `.get()` function.
-Putting it all together the very end of my click hander now becomes:
+Putting it all together the very end of my click handler now becomes:

 ```JavaScript
 // reset the form